 I’ve just returned from Sarajevo, again.
 It was my 5th or so visit there and I know I will be still returning to the city over and over again, enjoying all my favorite things to do in Sarajevo.

 This place is like a drug to me, with each visit I want to spend more and more time there and every time I leave I do it with a heavy heart.
-I even had tears in my eyes when I was about to board my plane to Sarajevo few days ago – even I was surprised with this reaction as I’m not a very emotional person.
+I even had tears in my eyes when I was about to board my plane to Sarajevo a few days ago – even I was surprised with this reaction as I’m not a very emotional person.
 But that’s what Sarajevo, the capital of Bosnia and Herzegovina, does to me!
+While there are many great places to visit in Bosnia and Herzegovina it’s always Sarajevo that is my number one spot.

 Table of contents